Update is at the bottom.

 Radar at the time….

-On a side note the negatively directed towards Ashley needs to stop.
+On a side note, the negatively directed towards Ashley needs to stop.
 While I question the origin of the piece of ice I don’t question her motives.
 I think this could be a very rare stone formed in an odd way or something else.
-I’m going to try and figure it out with her help.
+I’m going to try to figure it out with her help.

 Update #3 (4/19/12)

 I’ve been on contact with the NWS office in Wichita and they agree that this is not hail.
 They have been busy with tornado damage surveys and are not able to examine this ice first hand.
 The only thing they could do is slice it open to see if there are rings which would indicate hail.
 Other than that they don’t see much use in examining it.